JoshDoody/fsn/_posts/2016-04-01-salary-negotiation-email-sample.md

 If you don't hear back after a few days, you might want to follow-up to make sure you're still on the recruiter's radar and that you didn't miss any emails or phone calls.
 [This template](#follow-up-template){:data-template="Follow-up after counter"}{:data-action="Choose counter offer template"} will help you check in.

 Then it's time to prepare for your [Final Discussion](/salary-negotiation-script-example/), where you'll hash out all the final details of your compensation package.

+Just in case you're not convinced that you can or should negotiate a higher salary after a job offer, let's cover a few common questions about the process.

 ## Articles you may also like